daviddarnes/eleventy-plugin-ghost/README.md

    ```

 3. Run your Eleventy project and use the global `ghost` data variable to access `posts`, `pages`, `tags`, `authors` and `settings`.

+The API will default to the latest version, which is `v4` presently.
+However passing `version` into the plugin options will set the version returned, as shown in the above code sample.

 ## Usage